onespacemedia/styleguide/README.md

 <div>While this div, being a block-level element, would implicitly have closed the above P element if its end tag was omitted, the scope of the above element is more obvious with the explicit closing tag.</div>
 ```

 An empty line between two HTML elements at the same indentation level is optional.
-Use your judgement.</p>
+Use your judgement as to whether the elements merit one by having distinct enough roles.

 Use the short form for attributes like `checked` on `<input>` and `selected` on `<option>`: